NewsMedia firms restructure amid declining revenues

 The media industry is navigating choppy waters as firms face dwindling revenues.
 But why are they struggling to maintain financial health?
 The signs were there.
 With the rise of digital content platforms stealing the spotlight, traditional media companies find themselves at a crossroads.
-They may have been slow on the uptake, but now media firms are reshaping their strategies to combat these sustained economic pressures.
+They may have been slow on the uptake, but now media firms are reshaping their strategies to combat sustained economic pressures.

 Reevaluating business models